Landing zone and root drive

 Can u please help me solve the Problem :D

-#1 Updated by blackbird almost 11 years ago
+#1 Updated by blackbird over 11 years ago

 and a second question : How can i reintegrate my shares from old setup to new setup without moving all around the world...There must be a way, because they are laing on the 1TB shares drive like greyhole put them in there.